Minnesota police chief, officer who fatally shot Black man, both resign | Law-Order

 TRAGIC LINKS Floyd, 46, who died in handcuffs with his neck pinned to the street under Chauvin's knee, became the face of a national movement against racial injustice and police violence as protests against his killing swept the United States last summer in the midst of the coronavirus pandemic.

+An autopsy found Wright was struck once in the chest.
+Potter can be heard on police video that captured the confrontation shouting: "Holy shit, I just shot him."
+The car then rolled away with Wright still in the driver's until it struck another vehicle and came to a stop.

-MOTHER: 'MY SON WAS UNRESPONSIVE' The recollections of Wright's mother and other relatives outside the Minneapolis courthouse focused on his last moments from their perspective.
+MOTHER: 'MY SON WAS UNRESPONSIVE' The recollections of Wright's mother and other relatives focused on his last moments from their perspective.

-Katie Wright recounted that her son called her after he was pulled over and said he was being stopped because he had air fresheners hanging from the rearview mirror, which is illegal in the state.
-After offering to mediate with police over the phone, the mother said she heard an officer instructing her son, who sounded confused, to get out of his vehicle, followed by scuffling sounds and an officer telling her son to hang up the phone.
-She said she kept calling him back, to no avail.

-On Monday, Elliott said the city manager, whose office had overseen municipal law enforcement, was relieved of his duties, and that command of the police department was moved directly to the mayor's office.
-Officials in Brooklyn Center braced for a possible third night of civil disturbances.
+On Monday, Elliott said the city manager, who had overseen municipal law enforcement, was relieved of his duties, and that police department command was moved to the mayor's office.
+Elliott expressed sympathy with protesters, who he said were motivated by fear rather than lawlessness.

-Hundreds of protesters clashed with law enforcement outside police headquarters on Monday in defiance of a curfew ordered by Walz.
-Police reported 40 arrests for offenses ranging from curfew violations to rioting, and three officers suffered minor injuries, authorities said late on Monday.
-Elliott said he believed protesters were motivated by fear for their own safety, not a desire to destroy.

 "What I saw was young people, many of whom looked – all of them look like Daunte," said Elliott, who is also African American.
 "And I could feel their pain.
 I could feel their anger.
 I can feel their fear."